 - McLaren M4A [200-22F] (Frank Gardner): This number is given for a Formula 2 car entered by Chequered Flag for Graeme Lawrence early in the 1968 season, then Frank Gardner and then Mike Walker.
 Likely to have been one of the four M4As advertised by Chequered Flag at the end of 1968.

 - Brabham BT23 (Günther Huber): Motor Racing Developments entry for Frank Gardner in 1967.
 To Squadra Tartaruga for Xavier Perrot (Zürich, Switzerland) to race in F2 in 1968.
 Retained early 1969 but damaged at Nürburgring 27 April by a Porsche landing on top of it.
 Sold via Jo Siffert in 1969 to Jacques Joliat (Porrentruy, Switzerland) who raced it in French and Swiss hillclimbs in 1970 and 1971, before replacing the FVA with a FVC for 1972.
 Unknown in 1973 and 1974, then to Michel Salvi (Malbuisson, France) and raced with a 1300cc Renault Gordini engine in 1975 and 1976.
-To Alain Ribager (Mulhouse, Alsace, France) in 1977, and raced by him until 1979, then very probably the Renault-engined BT23 raced by Jean-Pierre Mutel in 1981 and 1982.
+To Alain Ribager (Mulhouse, Alsace, France) in 1977, and raced by him until 1979.
+In 1980, Daniel Coquet raced a 1300cc Brabham a few times, and advertised it in October that year as a BT23 with 1300cc Renault engine.
+Then in 1981 and 1982, Jean-Pierre Mutel raced a Renault-engined BT23 which is very probably the same car.
 Found by Gérard Gamand in 1984 near Valence, France with March bodywork but still with a Renault engine.
 To Michel Champelovier 1989 then 'Hollinger' then Thierry De Mortier by 2006.
 To Max Pearson (Queensland, Australia) 2010.

 - Brabham BT23C (Corrado Manfredini): New to Frank Williams' customer Corrado Manfredini and raced as a Scuderia Picchio Rosso entry in F2 from June onwards.
 Returned to Williams and entered by Frank Williams Racing Cars for Malcolm Guthrie in F2 in early 1969 but sold to Bob Gerard (Leicester) in May and entered for his drivers Robin Widdows and Brian Hart, each of who won a race that summer in the car.
 Advertised by Gerard Racing as a rolling chassis in August 1970.
 Sold to drag racer Gerry Tyack (Moreton-in-Marsh, Gloucestershire) in 1970 and used to set four national speed records at Elvington, and also to win the Brighton Speed Trials.
 Advertised by Tyack in November 1971.
 Its history thereafter is unclear but it reappeared in 1986 being raced by Adrian Thomas in HSCC events, then with Kelvin Lambeth (London) in 1988-89 and with Monte Shalett (Metairie, LA) in 1990.
 Advertised by Mark Leonard of Grand Prix Classics (La Jolla, CA) in 1998 and sold by him to Peter Ball who did not use it much, preferring his FJ.
 From Bull to Harindra de Silva (Palos Verdes Estates, CA) February 2008 and raced in 2008 and 2009.
 Then stored until run in the F1 Support Race at COTA in November 2013.